MestreTM/P12-Password-Changer-php/README.md

-# PHP API for p12Certificate Password Management
+# PHP API for p12 Certificate Password Management

 This PHP API allows users to change the password of `.p12` certificate files.
 The API accepts a POST request with the `.p12` certificate file and both current and new passwords, returning a new certificate file with the updated password.